 A retail audit system helps multi-unit retailers achieve store-level compliance with operational, service and merchandising standards.
-We couldn’t think of one reason why the Quick Service Restaurant (QSR) industry needs retail audits, we thought of ten.
+How can retail audits help Quick Service Restaurants (QSRs) and why do QSRs need retail audits?

 1. Health and safety

 When preparing and serving food, compliance with standards and regulations is not simply a matter of building a positive customer experience; your customers’ health and safety depend on it.
 It shouldn’t take a tragedy to take action.

 In January 2011, a teenager died of food poisoning after eating at French hamburger giant Quick.
 The prosecution cited “serious lapses in hygiene standards“.
 The manager was charged.
 Protect your customers, protect your employees, and protect the brand.

 Here is a sample Food Safety Checklist to get you started.